dnusca/the-events-calendar-shortcode/readme.txt

 = How do I use this shortcode in a widget? =

-* You can put the shortcode in a text widget.
+You can put the shortcode in a text widget, though not all themes support use of a shortcode in a widget.
-* Not all themes support use of a shortcode in a widget.

 If a regular text widget doesn't work, put the shortcode in a <a href="https://wordpress.org/plugins/black-studio-tinymce-widget/">Visual Editor Widget</a>.

 = What are the classes for styling the list of events? = By default the plugin does not include styling.
 Events are listed in ul li tags with appropriate classes for styling with a bit of CSS.